 Students are not permitted to park vehicles in visitor parking areas.
 Only vehicles displaying a state of Ohio handicap placard shall be parked in handicap parking areas.
-Illegal parking in handicap zones, whether on public or private property, is a minor misdemeanor punishable under state law
+Illegal parking in handicap zones, whether on public or private property, is a minor misdemeanor punishable under state law.

 Vehicle registration is mandatory.
 No vehicle shall be parked on campus which does not display a campus parking decal, except for visitors to the campus.
-Vehicles may be registered at the Campus Safety & Security Department, 140B Tech Edu Lab or the Office of Admissions, 148 Public Service Bldg.
+Vehicles may be registered at the Campus Safety & Security Department, 140 Technology Education Lab or the Office of Admissions, 148 Public Service Bldg.

-Campus traffic and parking regulations are derived from Ohio Traffic Laws.
+Campus traffic and parking regulations are derived from Ohio Traffic Laws and were developed for the safety of all persons on campus and to ensure the orderly flow of traffic and uncongested parking.
 Parking violations may result in a fine and/or the vehicle being towed and impounded with the owner having to pay all costs associated therewith.
-Students receiving parking violation citations may appeal on the appropriate form with the Vice President for Student Affairs within five working days.
 Unpaid fines may result in registration for future classes being withheld.
 Fines must be paid in cash or by cashiers check at the Business Office, 222 Public Service Building.
-Traffic and parking regulations were developed for the safety of all persons on campus and to insure the orderly flow of traffic and uncongested parking.
-Safe driving and traffic courtesy will aid greatly in meeting those objectives.

-For more information, contact the Campus Safety & Security Supervisor at 140B Tech Edu Lab: (419) 995-8499.
+For more information, contact the Campus Safety & Security Director at 140 Technology Education Lab: (419) 995-8499.